-- You have made your vendor affiliation clear in the Occupation and Home Page fields in your Personal Details page and setting "View your details on your profile page" to "All visitors" on your Privacy page.
+- You have made your vendor affiliation clear in the Website and About you fields in your Account Details page and setting "View your details on your profile page" to "All visitors" on your Privacy page.

 - You are posting about Apple-related hardware, software, accessories, or services.